ucberkeley/bbd-seminar-fall-2017/week2/resources.md

 Box provides **unlimited**, free, secured, and encrypted content storage of files with a maximum file size of 15 Gb to Berkeley affiliates.
 So it's a good option for backup and long-term storage.

 You can move files between Box and your laptop using the Box Sync app.
-And you can interact with Box via a web browser at [http://box.berkeley.edu](http://box.berkeley.edu).
+And you can interact with Box via a web browser at [https://box.berkeley.edu](https://box.berkeley.edu).

 The best way to move files between Box and Savio is [via lftp as discussed here](http://research-it.berkeley.edu/services/high-performance-computing/transferring-data-between-savio-and-your-uc-berkeley-box-account).
 This allows you to programmatically transfer data from the command line.

-Similar functionality may be possible to transfer data between Box and XSED or Box and cloud-based services.
+Similar functionality may be possible to transfer data between Box and XSEDE or Box and cloud-based services.

 BRC is working (long-term) on making Globus available for transfer to/from Box, but it's not available yet.